Tabletop Cemetery: History

 In 1888 a small provisional school opened at Tabletop.
 This was the first provincial school on the goldfield, with Croydon provisional school opening one year later.
 By 1889, 20 children attended the Tabletop school and numbers evened out at 22 until the late 1890s, indicating a stable family community.
 As with many gold towns, almost overnight Tabletop emerged as small service town, with 8 hotels, a post office, 5 stores, 2 blacksmiths, 2 billiard saloons, a chemist, 2 produce dealers and a police presence.
 This supported a population of approximately 500 miners, their families and supporting industries, all initially enthusiastic about mining prospects in the district.
-However, the community quickly declined to around 220 and declined further after the mid 1890s.
+However, the community quickly declined to around 220 and declined further after the mid-1890s.
 While the post office operated from 1887 to 1911, businesses in the town began to close from as early as 1893, a trend which continued through to 1900.
 By 1920, only the Tabletop Hotel remained.

 The Tabletop community interacted socially with the nearby smaller townships of Golden Valley and Carron.
 Race meetings in particular were popular and Tabletop combined with Golden Valley in 1889 to form the Tabletop and Golden Valley Racing Club.
 The community was spiritually supported by both Church of England and Roman Catholic clergy based in Croydon as well as by the Primitive Methodist clergy based at nearby Golden Valley.
 A Senior Sergeant and Constable maintained law and order and their presence in town is represented in the Tabletop cemetery.

 In 1893 Henry Hasenkamp was posted to Tabletop as the Senior Constable, Clerk of Petty Sessions and Inspector of Slaughterhouses.
 He was accompanied by his wife Mary and family.
 Not long after they arrived their ten-year-old son, Henry Adolphous died on 19 October 1893, about 3 weeks short of his eleventh birthday.
 He was buried in the Tabletop cemetery.
 The next year Henry and Mary erected a simple headstone and encircled the gravesite with an iron railing.
 The grave mound was lovingly decorated with small clamshells and a few larger "Bailer" shells.

 Families associated with mining communities often led a migratory lifestyle and many suffered the loss of a child due to the primitive living conditions and lack of medical supplies and expertise.
-Consequently, individual child burials (ie not within a family plot) are common in remote burial grounds – poignant reminders of the harshness of frontier living and the temporary nature of many early mining towns.
+Consequently, individual child burials (i.e. not within a family plot) are common in remote burial grounds – poignant reminders of the harshness of frontier living and the temporary nature of many early mining towns.